muratk5n/thirdwave/en/README.md

 ---

 Painting RU as irrational might help to justify a certain military posture, with US at its center.
-Might not understand a country, but if they are consistent, can deal with them.

 ---